Gavin Laws Chair

 Thomas Werner has enjoyed a prominent career in both the sports and entertainment world for many decades.
 Mr. Werner is Chairman of Liverpool FC and the Boston Red Sox.
 He was instrumental in establishing and overseeing the Red Sox Foundation, America’s largest sports team charity.

-Under Mr. Werner and John Henry’s guidance, the Foundation has committed more than $94 million to fund charitable causes and programs throughout England.
+Under Mr. Werner and John Henry’s guidance, the Foundation has committed more than $94 million to fund charitable causes and programs throughout New England.
 As Chairman of the Foundation, he spearheaded the creation Home Base in partnership with Massachusetts General Hospital, a program that provides world-class care to treat the “invisible wounds of war” to Veterans and their families.

 Mr. Werner has been recognised and celebrated with numerous awards for this philanthropic accomplishments.